List of Yale University people: Supreme Court justices

 Information can be verified through the Biographical Directory of Federal Judges.

-U.S. Senators
+U.S. senators

 Information can be verified at the Biographical Directory of the U.S. Congress.

 Other legislators

-Governors, other state officials and mayors
+Governors, mayors, other city and state officials

 Alumni who have served as governors may also have served in other government capacities, such as president or senator.
 In such cases, the names are left un-linked, but are annotated with a "See also:" which links to the section on this page where a more detailed entry can be found.

 Cabinet members, chairpersons/administrators and advisers

 The following have worked within the cabinet for their respective governments.